 Vishnu triad (Kerala)

-Vishnu Triad (Kerala)This is Vishnu accompanied by his consorts, Sri Devi and Bhu Devi.
-They are the Goddess of wealth and Goddess of Earth respectively.
+This is Vishnu, accompanied by his consorts, Sri Devi and Bhu Devi.
+They are the Goddess of wealth and the Goddess of Earth, respectively.
 Vishnu is identified by his attributes.
-He is holding a lotus, discuss (square rather than the usual circular type), conch shell and mace (clockwise starting from his lower right hand).Vishnu triad Kerala back
+He is holding a lotus, a disc (square rather than the usual circular type), a conch shell and a mace (clockwise starting from his lower right hand).

 This bronze is about 15 cm in height.
 There is significant ritual wear on their faces and may date prior to the eighteenth century.

-Note: B N Aryan and Abraham Papali are of the view this Vigraha could be anywhere between 14th-16th centuries.
+Note: B N Aryan and Abraham Papali are of the view that this Vigraha could be anywhere between 14th-16th centuries.

 Vishnu triad bottom